kevin39/RT6eMyWay_InfiniteLoopFix/README.md

 RT6eMyWay_InfiniteLoopFix
 =========================

-A fix for RT6/eMyWAY in car navigation system.
-This fix willl help you to solde the "Infinite loop" bug about updating POI.
+A fix for RT6/eMyWAY navigation system.
+This fix will help you to fix the "Infinite loop" bug when updating POI.

 Bug causes :
 - Mac OS system add a lot of hidden files starting with a dot.
 Originally, RT6/eMyWay system doesn't ignore these file but import them